- Particle Data Group (PDG) resources

 3. Particle Physics Information Platforms [top]

-The time-honored SPIRES database suite has in November 2011 been replaced by INSPIRE, which combines the most successful aspects of SPIRES like comprehensive content and high-quality metadata with the modern technology of Invenio, the CERN open-source digital-library software, offering major improvements like increased speed and Google-like free-text search syntax.
-INSPIRE serves as one-stop information platform for the particle physics community, comprising 8 interlinked databases on literature, conferences, institutions, journals, researchers, experiments, jobs and data.
-INSPIRE is jointly developed and maintained by CERN, DESY, Fermilab, IHEP and SLAC.
-Close interaction with the user community and with arXiv, ADS, HepData, JACoW, PDG and publishers is the backbone of INSPIRE’s evolution.
+INSPIRE serves as a one-stop information platform for the particle physics community, comprising 8 interlinked databases on literature, conferences, institutions, journals, researchers, experiments, jobs and data.
+It is run in collaboration by CERN, DESY, Fermilab, IHEP and SLAC, and has been serving the scientific community for almost 50 years.
+Previously know as SPIRES, it was the first website outside Europe and the first database on the web.
+Close interaction with the user community and with arXiv, ADS, HepData, ORCID, JACoW, PDG and publishers is the backbone of INSPIRE’s evolution.

 SPIRES: This indispensable information tool served high energy physicists worldwide for almost 4 decades.
 SPIRES started as a bibliographic database SPIRES-HEP in 1974 hosted at SLAC in collaboration with DESY and became remotely accessible in the mid 80's.
 Several databases - CONF, EXP, INST, HEPNames and JOBS - followed and Fermilab joined the team.
 In December 1991 SPIRES became the first web server outside Europe, from the start closely related to the arXiv repository.
 For High Energy Physics SPIRES-HEP was the reference for publications, covering not only journal articles and preprints but also conference proceedings, technical reports, theses and other 'gray' literature, the value of the information enhanced by thorough proof-reading, keywords and links to the sister SPIRES databases and other information services.